-Fast rates in machine learning: In statistical learning, the excess risk is expressed as the form 085 $(\frac{\text{COMP}n(\mathcal{F})}{n})^{\alpha}$ , where n is the sample size, $\text{COMP}n(\mathcal{F})$ measures the complexity of the function class $\mathcal{F}$ and $\alpha \in [\frac{1}{2}, 1]$ represents the learning rate.
-The slow learning rate $\frac{1}{\sqrt{n}} (\alpha = \frac{1}{2})$ can be easily 087 derived by invoking Rademacher complexity (Bartlett & Mendelson, 2002), but achieving the fast 088 rate $\frac{1}{n}$ ( $\alpha = 1$ ) is much more challenging.
-Based on localization techniques, the local Rademacher 089 complexity (Bartlett et al., 2005; Koltchinskii, 2006) was introduced to statistical learning and has 090 become a popular tool to derive fast rates.
-It has been successfully applied across a variety of tasks, 091 like clustering (Li & Liu, 2021), learning kernels (Cortes et al., 2013), multi-task learning (Yousefi 092 et al., 2018), empirical variance minimization (Belomestry et al., 2017), among others.
-Variants of Rademacher complexity, such as shifted Rademacher complexity (Zhivotovskiy & Hanneke, 2018) 094 and offset Rademacher complexity (Liang et al., 2015), also offer a potential direction for achieving 095 the fast rates (Duan et al., 2023; Kanade et al., 2022; Yang et al., 2019).
-In this paper, our results are 096 based on the localized analysis in Bartlett et al. (2005); Koltchinskii (2006; 2011).
+Fast rates in machine learning: In statistical learning, the excess risk is expressed as the form $(\frac{\text{COMP}n(\mathcal{F})}{n})^{\alpha}$, where n is the sample size, $\text{COMP}n(\mathcal{F})$ measures the complexity of the function class \mathcal{F} and $\alpha \in [\frac{1}{2}, 1]$ represents the learning rate.
+The slow learning rate $\frac{1}{\sqrt{n}} (\alpha = \frac{1}{2})$ can be easily derived by invoking Rademacher complexity (Bartlett & Mendelson, 2002), but achieving the fast rate $\frac{1}{n}$ ($\alpha = 1$) is much more challenging.
+Based on localization techniques, the local Rademacher complexity (Bartlett et al., 2005; Koltchinskii, 2006; 2011) was introduced to statistical learning and has become a popular tool to derive fast rates.
+It has been successfully applied across a variety of tasks, like clustering (Li & Liu, 2021), learning kernels (Cortes et al., 2013), multi-task learning (Yousefi et al., 2018), empirical variance minimization (Belomestny et al., 2017), among others.
+Variants of Rademacher complexity, such as shifted Rademacher complexity (Zhivotovskiy & Hanneke, 2018) and offset Rademacher complexity (Liang et al., 2015), also offer a potential direction for achieving the fast rates (Duan et al., 2023; Kanade et al., 2022; Yang et al., 2019).

-Generalization bounds for machine learning based PDE solvers: Based on the probabilistic 098 space filling arguments (Calder, 2019), Shin et al. (2020) demonstrated the consistency of PINNs 099 for the linear second order elliptic and parabolic type PDEs.
-An abstract framework was introduced 100 in Mishra & Molinaro (2022) and stability properties of the underlying PDEs were leveraged to 101 derive upper bounds on the generalization error of PINNs.
-Following similar methods widely used 102 in machine learning for deriving generalization bounds, the convergence rate of PINNs was derived 103 in Jiao et al. (2021) by decomposing the error and estimating related Rademacher complexity.
-For 104 the DRM, when the solutions are in the spectral Barron space, Lu et al. (2021c) demonstrated the 105 generalization error bounds of two-layer neural networks for solving the Poisson equation and static Schrödinger equation, but in expectation and with the slow rates.
-When solutions of the PDEs fall in 106 general Sobolev spaces, Duan et al. (2021b) established non-asymptotic convergence rate for DRM 107 using a method similar to Jiao et al. (2021).
+Generalization bounds for machine learning based PDE solvers: Based on the probabilistic space filling arguments (Calder, 2019), Shin et al. (2020) demonstrated the consistency of PINNs for the linear second order elliptic and parabolic type PDEs.
+An abstract framework was introduced in Mishra & Molinaro (2022) and stability properties of the underlying PDEs were leveraged to derive upper bounds on the generalization error of PINNs.
+Following similar methods widely used in machine learning for deriving generalization bounds, the convergence rate of PINNs was derived in Jiao et al. (2021) by decomposing the error and estimating related Rademacher complexity.
+For the DRM, when the solutions are in the spectral Barron space, Lu et al. (2021c) demonstrated the generalization error bounds of two-layer neural networks for solving the Poisson equation and static Schrödinger equation, but in expectation and with the slow rates.
+When solutions of the PDEs fall in general Sobolev spaces, Duan et al. (2021) established non-asymptotic convergence rate for DRM using a method similar to Jiao et al. (2021).
 The most relevant work to ours is Lu et al. (2021b), which used peeling methods to derive sharper generalization bounds of the DRM and PINNs for the Schrödinger equation on a hypercube with zero Dirichlet boundary condition.
-However, Lu et al. (2021b) assumed that the function class of neural networks is a subset of $H_0^1$ , which is challenging to achieve.
+However, Lu et al. (2021b) assumed that the function class of neural networks is a subset of H_0^1 , which is challenging to achieve.
 For the DRM, the peeling method in Lu et al. (2021b) cannot be applied to derive the generalization error of the Poisson equation, as in this scenario, the population loss isn't the expectation of the empirical loss.
-For the PINNs, Lu et al. (2021b) required the strong convexity and only considered the static Schrödinger equation with zero Dirichlet boundary condition, but our approach does not need this condition and works for general linear second order elliptic PDEs.
+For PINNs, Lu et al. (2021b) required strong convexity and only considered the static Schrödinger equation with zero Dirichlet boundary conditions, which results in the loss function of PINNs comprising solely the interior term.
+In contrast, our approach does not require strong convexity and is applicable to general linear second-order elliptic PDEs.

-1.2 CONTRIBUTIONS
+1.2.
+Contributions